Your Top 10 Open Source No Code Platforms: A Quick Guide

 On the flip side, here are some drawbacks of the platform:

-1. The interface of the builder can sometimes become clunky depending on the server.
+• The interface of the no-code front-end builder can sometimes become clunky, depending on the server.

-We have a few other platforms that you can review and sink your teeth into after reviewing the ones above:
+We have a few more platforms that you can review and sink your teeth into after reviewing the ones above.
+Check the following:

-Base row is a database-oriented no-code platform that allows users to create, edit and manage databases right in their web browser.
+The base row is a database-oriented no-code platform that allows users to create, edit, and manage databases right in their web browser.
 What’s unique about Baserow is its focus on relational data – like foreign keys, one-to-many relationships, and many-to-many relations create and manage databases with this no-code free app.

 Node-Red is an open-source no-code platform that is optimized for IoT projects.
 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single click.

-It comes with an extensive library of nodes and predefined flows to help you create your automated workflows quickly and easily.
+It has an extensive library of nodes and predefined flows to help you quickly and easily create your automated workflows.
 The drag-and-drop editor allows you to add, remove, or alter any node in your workflow.
-You can also connect multiple systems such as databases or Zapier – Automate your Processes.
+You can connect multiple systems such as databases or Zapier – Automate your Processes.

-The platform has limited functionality compared to other no-code solutions.
+The platform has limited functionality compared to other no-code solutions or codeless app builders.

 • PyCaret is restricted to Python users only.